Ijazbtw/pixel-plunger-cli/README.md

 # Pixel Plunger⚡(CLI Version)

-Pixel Plunger is a rendering automation tool designed to streamline and enhance your rendering workflows through a command-line interface.
-With Pixel Plunger CLI, users can manage rendering processes efficiently, minimize manual effort, and save valuable time directly from the terminal.
+Pixel Plunger is a rendering automation tool designed to simplify your Blender workflow.
+It schedules, manages, and completes renders automatically, running in the background without the need for manual intervention.
+Built for efficiency and reliability, it ensures a smooth rendering process while minimizing effort and downtime.

 ## 🚀 Features